 You now know my personal twelve hacks that I use to ensure I am never overspending money on flights.
 Do you use any other techniques to always find the cheapest flights?
 Let me know in the comments below!

-Enjoyed reading about how to save money on flights?
+Enjoyed reading about how to find cheap flights?
 Pin it!